helium2plus1997/Projects/Time Series Classification_quantica_HeerokBanerjee/readme.txt

 The model performance is convincingly good.
 Accuracy of the model is 99.25%.
 And, the root mean square error is 0.0479,which is convincing.
-However, I feel that the learning parameters are overcalibarated which migh lead to poor runtime performance.
+However, I feel that the learning parameters are overcalibarated which might lead to poor runtime performance.

 3. What's the runtime performance?
 What is the complexity?
 Where are the bottlenecks?